Social & Emotional Wellbeing

 2. Universal Approach

 What we do: We provide a curriculum that integrates the development of social and emotional skills within all subject areas including problem-solving, coping, conflict management and understanding and managing feelings.
 Building Learning Powers are used to support the development of learning skills to cultivate the habits and attitudes of curious, confident and independent learners.
 We work hard to ensure we deliver a broad and balanced curriculum for all our children where basic skills are reinforced across all subject areas.
-All children have weekly Forest School sessions and cooking is integrated into our curriculum.
-PE has a high priority in our school and all children have access to a wide range of sports and other after school clubs such as gardening, art and sewing.
+PE has a high priority in our school and all children have access to a wide range of sports and other after school clubs.

 What we do: We view our children’s learning as a journey with a focus on individual progress and being the best they can be without an obsession with the end goal e.g. SATs.